Cloud-SPAN/04genomics/_episodes/03-automation.md

 {: .bash}

-Notice that in this `for` loop, we used two variables, `infile`, which was defined in the `for` statement, and `base`, which was created from the filename during each iteration of the loop.
+Notice that in this `for` loop, we used one variable, `infile`, which was defined in the `for` statement.

 > ## Creating Variables
 > Within the Bash shell you can create variables at any time (as we did